mrcha033/iterative-co-design/README.md

 ModuleNotFoundError: No module named 'torch'
 ```

-This means required dependencies are not installed.
-Follow one of these installation methods:
+This means required dependencies are not installed. **The project cannot run tests in a fresh environment without proper setup.** Follow one of these installation methods:

 **Method 1: Install with test dependencies (Recommended)**
 ```bash